marknash666/FiscoBcos-ExerciseOne/report.md

 ### 5. GuoMi Chain(optional) CA key
 The bash provides with a guomi_mode option that would enable the building of a blockchain of GuoMi version.
 If the option is set to true, the bash would call the *check_and_install_tassl* to first create a TASSL environment, and use *generate_cert_conf_gm* function to generate gmcert.cnf configuration file.
 The following process is similar to the described process in 4, while the functions are replced by the GuoMi version, for instance, *gen_chain_cert* is replaced by *gen_chain_cert_gm*.

-### 5. Generating Key
+### 6. Generating Key
-The code from line 1008 to 1029 would set up the paramters that is related to the node generating and check the existence of the directory.
-Line 1031 to
+The code from line 1008 to 1025 would set up the paramters that is related to the node generating.

+Line 1026 to 1107 is a Double Loop.
+The outer level of Loop is determined by the numbers of nodes, it would first check the existence of the directory and throws exception when the directory already exists.

+The inner Loop would do the following:

+1. call *gen_node_cert* to generate cetification of nodes, create a configuration file directory(the default value of *conf_path* is conf), then removes the unwanted files and finally moves all the file in the current directory to the conf directory.
+2. checks the length and the first two number of privateKey to ensure its legality, otherwise the whole node directory would be deleted.
+3. do the similar privateKey checking when the GuoMi option is enabled.
+The differences are that conf_path is replaced by gm_conf_path and the privateKey of GuoMi should start with "00".